Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

-\subsection{PhILSCAT: Physics-Inspired Learned Scatter Correction Algori{T}hm \cite{iskender_bresler2020ISBI}}
+\subsection{PhILSCAT: Physics-Inspired Learned Scatter Correction Algori{T}hm}

-A block diagram of the algorithm is presented in Fig.~\ref{fig:block_diagram_of_the_ISBI_algorithm}.
-The key idea in the proposed approach, is that because scatter in any one direction depends on the entire object in a nonlinear fashion, the measurement in one direction cannot be used to fully determine the scatter in that direction.
-Instead, information about the entire object is required.
-Thus, given a set of normalized total measurements, $\bar{\tau}$, an initial reconstruction estimate $\tilde{f} \in \mathbb{R}^{d^2}$ of the image is computed by FBP
+The key idea in the proposed approach \cite{iskender_bresler2020ISBI}, illustrated in Fig.~\ref{fig:block_diagram_of_the_ISBI_algorithm}, is that because scatter in any one direction depends on the \emph{entire} object in a nonlinear fashion, the measurement in one direction cannot be used to fully determine the scatter in that direction.
+Instead, information about the entire object, which aggregates the information of all views is required.
+Thus, given a set of total measurements, $\bar{\tau}$, an initial reconstruction estimate $\tilde{f} \in \mathbb{R}^{d^2}$ of the image is computed by FBP